Upon this altar I place

 listen for the sounds of our babies

 the dirty lake lapping at their tiny toes.

-The way you could whip up dinner delicious and hot,
+Pay homage to the way you could whip up dinner

 the food stamps long gone for the month.